influxdata/k8s-kapacitor-autoscale/README.md

 # Kapacitor + Kubernetes Autscaling

-This repository provides a simple example of how you can use [Kapacitor](https://www.influxdata.com/time-series-platform/kapacitor/) to autoscale resources in [Kuberentes](http://kubernetes.io/).
+This repository provides a simple example of how you can use [Kapacitor](https://www.influxdata.com/time-series-platform/kapacitor/) to autoscale resources in [Kubernetes](http://kubernetes.io/).
-If you are already familiar with Kapacitor and Kuberentes you may just want to jump over to the [K8sAutoscale](https://docs.influxdata.com/kapacitor/v1.1/nodes/k8s_autoscale_node/) docs.
+If you are already familiar with Kapacitor and Kubernetes you may just want to jump over to the [K8sAutoscale](https://docs.influxdata.com/kapacitor/v1.1/nodes/k8s_autoscale_node/) docs.

 ## Getting setup